dreamcatcher-tech/network/Inbox/2024-12-04 1158 stucks assault.md

 >[!danger] Depends:

-SM suggests opening up the ability to make and fund stucks, and in all the noise,
+SM suggests opening up the ability to make and fund stucks, and in all the noise, we also release the stucks for our own path to make decentralized agents.

 We would get then some initial legal opinions, and put significant restrictions on the operation of these stucks.
 They logic of the bot would be certed by us, so if you run these bots and only these bots, you're safe.

 Then have a fund for insurance that covers in case you get in trouble.

-durable agents.
-enduring agents.